OpenSwitchNOS/openswitch-ops-docs/changing-openswitch-code.md

 The framework will look for test cases under the `ops-test/<testsuite>` directory.
 **Note**: This command will always build the image again.
 If you don't require this please look at the `rerun` command.

-The optional `TESTENV_STRESS` parameter will execute one test case instead of all the test cases under the directory a random number of times between 3 to 15.
+The optional `TESTENV_STRESS` parameter will execute one test case instead of all the test cases under the directory.
+Using the optional `TESTENV_ITERATIONS` in conjunction with `TESTENV_STRESS` will allow you to indicate the number of times the test will be executed.
+Otherwise the `TESTENV_STRESS` will execute the test a random number (bewtween 3 and 15) of times.
 ```
-$ make testenv_run component ops-arpmgrd TESTENV_STRESS=test_arpmgrd_ct_transaction_failure
+$ make testenv_run component ops-arpmgrd TESTENV_STRESS=test_arpmgrd_ct_transaction_failure TESTENV_ITERATIONS=25
 ```

 #### testenv_rerun